Refsum syndromeG60.1

 DefinitionThis section has been translated automatically.

-Very rare. autosomal recessive inherited disorder in which two forms are distinguished: infantile form (without skin symptoms - not discussed here) and the adult form.
-A defect in phytanic acid oxidase leads to increased phytanic acid levels in the serum, to phytanic acid deposits in the liver, kidneys, brain and skin.
+Very rare, autosomal recessive inherited disease in which two forms are distinguished: Infantile form (without skin symptoms - not discussed in detail here): An enzyme deficiency disrupts the breakdown of phytanic acid in the peroxisomes.
+As a result, phytanic acid and related compounds accumulate in the tissues of the body.
+The accumulation of phytanic acid is toxic to the cells) and the adult form.
+The defect in phytanic acid oxidase leads to increased phytanic acid levels in the serum and to phytanic acid deposits in the liver, kidneys, brain and skin.

 EtiopathogenesisThis section has been translated automatically.